migs647/InfiniteScroll/README.md

 - Flickering during fast scrolls.
 The flickering is related to drawing speed as the cells are moved when the content area is moved.
 A potential fix for this would be to have three sets of cells like the autolayout version has and keep track of state when a cell is expanded.

 - Orientation to landscape and back has a large gap.
-I will fix this.
+Potential fix is to recalibrate the content offset so it is a bit lower.

 ## Tests